 The Constitutional Museum and reclamation by Parliament

 In the late 1970s Old Parliament House was restored to reflect, as closely as possible, its 1875 condition and was converted to the Constitutional Museum, Australia’s first political museum.
-Under the direction of the newly created History Trust of South Australia, the museum operated under that name from 1979 and then as Old Parliament House until 1995, when the building reverted to use by the parliament, largely as offices and committee rooms.
+Under the direction of the newly created History Trust of South Australia, the museum operated under that name from 1979 and then as Old Parliament House from 1986 until 1995, when the building reverted to use by the parliament, largely as offices and committee rooms.

 Marsden, Susan, Paul Stark & Patricia Sumerling eds, Heritage of the City of Adelaide: An illustrated guide (Adelaide: Corporation of the City of Adelaide, 1990)